rohanm8/thinkbridge_assignments/README.md

 # thinkbridge_assignments
+Name: Rohan Mane
+Trainee ID: TS047

-This repository contains files of practice assignments at thinkbridge.
+This repository contains the practice, lab and session assignment files created as a part of thinkschool program at thinkbridge.